Brian Dozier: Minnesota Twins

 Dozier was selected as a roster replacement for José Bautista in the 2015 Major League Baseball All-Star Game after coming in second to Mike Moustakas in the All-Star Final Vote.
 Entering the game in the eighth inning as a pinch hitter, Dozier cracked a solo home run off the Pittsburgh Pirates' Mark Melancon to become the 16th player to homer in his first All-Star Game at-bat.
-He finished the season batting .236/.307/.444 with 28 home runs and a career-high 148 strikeouts (9th in the American League), and leading the majors in pull percentage (60.2%).
+He finished the season batting .236/.307/.444 with 28 home runs and a career-high 148 strikeouts (ninth in the American League), and leading the majors in pull percentage (60.2%).
 Dozier was named a finalist for the 2015 American League Second Baseman (2B) Rawlings Gold Glove Award, alongside fellow second basemen Astros Jose Altuve and Tigers Ian Kinsler.

-On September 12, 2016, Dozier became the first American League second baseman to hit 40 home runs in a season with a 3rd inning shot against Daniel Norris of the Detroit Tigers.
+On September 12, 2016, Dozier became the first American League second baseman to hit 40 home runs in a season, with a third inning shot against Daniel Norris of the Detroit Tigers.
 He finished the season with 42 home runs, and again leading the majors in pull percentage (56.4%).

 Dozier set a new Twins record with a 16-game hitting streak to start off the 2018 season.
 In the 10th inning of the July 15 game against the Tampa Bay Rays, Dozier hit the first walk-off grand slam in the history of Target Field.
 It was the first time in Major League Baseball history that extra inning, walk-off grand slams had been hit on consecutive days, following Xander Bogaerts' 10th inning slam for the Boston Red Sox the day before.
 It was Dozier's fourth walk-off home run and sixth walk-off hit at Target Field, both records for the ballpark.
 He also became only the second player (after Eddie Rosario) to have hit multiple grand slams at Target Field.
-He batted .227/.307/.405 with 16 home runs in 410 at bats in 2018 for the Twins.
+Dozier batted .227/.307/.405 with 16 home runs in 410 at bats in 2018 for the Twins.